GreptimeTeam/docs/docs/v0.7/en/user-guide/operations/tracing.md

 ## Guide: How to configure tracing sampling rate

 GreptimeDB provides many protocols and interfaces for data insertion, query and other functions.
-We can collect the calling chains of each operation through tracing.
+You can collect the calling chains of each operation through tracing.
 However, for some high-frequency operations, collecting all tracing of the operation may be unnecessary and waste storage space.
-At this time, we can use `tracing_sample_ratio` to set the sampling rate of tracing for various operations, which can greatly reduce the number of exported tracing and facilitate system observation.
+At this time, you can use `tracing_sample_ratio` to set the sampling rate of tracing for various operations, which can greatly reduce the number of exported tracing and facilitate system observation.

-We classify all tracing according to the protocol GreptimeDB is connected to and the operations corresponding to the protocol:
+All tracing within GreptimeDB is classified according to the protocol it is connected to and the corresponding operations of that protocol:

 | **protocol** | **request_type**                                                                                                                                                                                                      |
 |--------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|